rda0/ldif-git-backup/README.md

                         The commit message (default: `ldif-git-backup`) -e EXCL_ATTRS, --excl-attrs EXCL_ATTRS
-                        Exclude all attributes matching the regular expression `^(EXCLUDE_ATTRS): `
+                        Exclude all attributes matching the regular expression `^(EXCLUDE_ATTRS):`
   -a LDIF_ATTR, --ldif-attr LDIF_ATTR
                         The value of attribute LDIF_ATTR will be used as filename.
 This attribute must be unique in the LDIF.
-                        If the attribute is not present in the entry, the whole entry will be silently skipped.
+                        If the attribute is not present in the entry or has no value, the entry will be silently skipped.
 This parameter has no effect if combined with `-s`.
+If the attribute is not unique, bad things will happen, as entries will overwrite eachother. (default:
+                        `entryUUID`)
-If the attribute is not unique, bad things will happen, as entries will overwrite eachother. (default: `entryUUID`) -s, --single-ldif     Use single LDIF mode, do not split entries to files -n LDIF_NAME, --ldif-name LDIF_NAME
+  -s, --single-ldif     Use single LDIF mode, do not split entries to files -n LDIF_NAME, --ldif-name LDIF_NAME
                         Use LDIF_NAME as filename in single-ldif mode